-The federal tax law allows businesses to take depreciation deductions on many assets that are used in the conduct of a trade or business.
-Many of these assets are depreciated under the Modified Accelerated Cost Recovery System or MACRS.
-Under MACRS, most of the time taxpayers may use the half-year convention.
-This convention allows a taxpayer to take one-half of the depreciation for the first year no matter when the asset is placed into service during the year.
+Here’s the deal: per the federal tax law, the mid-quarter convention allows businesses to take depreciation deductions on fixed assets used in the conduct of a trade or business acquired during a reporting quarter as though they were acquired at the mid-point of the quarter.
+Many of the assets in question are depreciated under the Modified Accelerated Cost Recovery System or MACRS.
+Under MACRS, most of the time, taxpayers may use the half-year convention, which allows a taxpayer to take one-half of the depreciation for the first year no matter when the asset is placed into service during the year.

 What types of assets are affected by the mid-quarter convention?

-Under this convention all property placed in service during any quarter is treated as being placed in service at the midpoint of the quarter.
+Under this convention, all property placed in service during any quarter is treated as being placed in service at the midpoint of the quarter.
 So, under the mid-quarter convention your depreciation deduction will be lower than if you were using the half-year convention.